savvas-ap/mCPP-optimized-DARP/README.md

 An on-line instance of an end-to-end mission planner utilizing this mCPP module can be found here: http://choosepath.ddns.net:9001/

-In addition, [here](https://www.youtube.com/watch?v=JQrqt1dS4A8) you can find a demonstrative video of the platform, including examples of missions' creation, management and execution, real-life operations, and indicative results that can be acquired.
+In addition, a demonstrative video of the platform can be found [here](https://www.youtube.com/watch?v=JQrqt1dS4A8), including examples of missions' creation, management and execution, real-life operations, and indicative results that can be acquired.

 ![Mission examples](cover.png)